 - A. Partition name (if any); - B. Contact information including the name, mailing address, and telephone number of the owner/s, engineer, surveyor, planner, and/or attorney and the person with whom official contact should be made regarding the partition. - C. A preliminary partition at a scale of no more than one inch equals 100 feet, with north arrow, date, graphic scale, existing and proposed lots, tracts, easements, rights-of-way and structures on the site, and existing lots, tracts, easements, rights-of-way and structures abutting the site; provided, information about off-site structures and other features may be approximate if such information is not in the public record.
-The applicant shall provide one copy of the plan reduced to fit on an 8.5-inch by 11-inch page.
 The partition shall show the dimensions and areas of all proposed lots, tracts and dedications.
 The partition shall show the distance from proposed lot lines to the nearest existing structures on the site unless those structures will be removed. - D. Proposed dedications of title, easements or other interests to the City or other agency, if applicable. - E. Written authorization to file the application signed by the owner of the property that is the subject of the application, if the applicant is not the same as the owner as listed by the Coos County assessor. - F. Proof of ownership document, such as copies of deeds and/or a policy or satisfactory commitment for title insurance. - G. A legal description of the property proposed to be divided. - H. If a partition contains large lots which at some future time could be re-subdivided, the application shall include a master plan of all land under common ownership.
 At a minimum this plan shall show the extension and opening of streets at intervals which will permit a subsequent division of each divisible parcel into lots of smaller size.